pibooth/pibooth/docs/config.rst

     # Text RGB color
     text_color = (255, 255, 255)

-    # Invert pictograms colors in the window for better rendering
-    invert_images_colors = False

     # Blinking background when a capture is taken
     flash = True